 Activities at Camelthorn Lodge

 Activities include early morning and afternoon game drives but also plenty of walking if you are keen.
-Enjoy al fresco dining under the ancient camelthorn, savour your morning coffee in front of a roaring fire, track herds of elephant by foot, and enjoy close up photography from inside the amazing look-up elephant blind.
+Enjoy al fresco dining under the ancient camelthorn, or track herds of elephant by foot.
 Night drives are also common either at the end of a game drive or after supper, especially if lion are heard calling nearby.

-Camouflaged as a termite heap, the photographic opportunities from the hide at Stoffie’s Pan are dramatic.
+Less than a kilometre away from the lodge is an underground hide (blind) in front of a productive waterhole.
+Camouflaged as a termite heap, the photographic opportunities are dramatic.
 Elephants can be photographed from toe level silhouetted against the sky.
-Such close proximity to Hwange's huge bulls is breath-taking.
+Such close proximity to Hwange's huge bulls is honestly breath-taking.

 Another popular activity at Camelthorn Lodge are ‘pump runs’.
 Hwange National Park and its wildlife relies on pumped water holes in the dry season.
 (This has always been the case, ever since the park’s inception in the 1930s).
-Imvelo safaris operates eight waterholes in the south-eastern part of Hwange, some many kilometres into the park.
+Imvelo safaris operates eight waterholes in the south-eastern part of Hwange.
 So you can take a full-day safari to visit these waterholes and drop off fuel and oil for the pumps and rations for the pump attendants.
 You enjoy a picnic lunch at one of the waterholes, which are usually teeming with game as the dry season progresses, and then meander back to the lodge, game-viewing en route.

-Camelthorn has actually been built on community land only a few minutes from the park gates, so the community benefits from the lodge both in the form of a concession lease but also active support of the local community schools and teachers.
+Imvelo’s ethos is to enrich the lives of those who live around us as well as our guests.
+Camelthorn is actually been built on community land only a few minutes from the park gates, so the community benefits from the lodge both in the form of a concession lease but also active support of the local community schools and teachers.
 Another very popular optional activity at Camelthorn is to spend some time at the local school, walking to school with the kids, teaching them about your country, meeting the teachers and learning about the challenges.
 You can also take part in the school feeding project if you wish.